Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 The Shoah Memorial

-Intended to welcome all audiences, the Shoah Memorial contributes to the teaching of a crime unique in the history of humanity but also participates in education and reflection on tolerance, freedom and democracy.
+Intended to welcome all audiences, the Shoah Memorial contributes to the teaching of a unique crime in the history of humanity but also participates in education and reflection on tolerance, freedom and democracy.

 Legal mentions